XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: Related Work

 \subsection{Visual Analytics for AutoML}

-In the context of \ac{AutoML}, two different groups of visual analytics tools exist: \begin{enumerate*} \item tools for explaining the \ac{AutoML} optimization procedure and \item tools assisting a user with selecting one of the constructed \ac{ML} models. \end{enumerate*} Besides presenting new visual analytics tools for \ac{AutoML}, recent studies have analysed the desired interactions between \ac{AutoML} systems and human users.
-Those studies are analysed in more detail during the requirements analysis in Section~\ref{sec:requirements-analysis}.
+In the context of \ac{AutoML}, two different groups of visual analytics tools exist: \begin{enumerate*} \item tools for explaining the \ac{AutoML} optimization procedure and \item tools for assisting a user with selecting one of the constructed \ac{ML} models. \end{enumerate*} Besides presenting new visual analytics tools for \ac{AutoML}, recent studies have analysed the desired interactions between \ac{AutoML} systems and human users.
+Those studies are analysed in more detail in the requirements analysis in Section~\ref{sec:requirements-analysis}.

 \paragraph{Explaining the AutoML Optimization} Some \ac{AutoML} systems provide basic visualizations about the optimization procedure to offer some degree of transparency.
 These include the performance of all tested candidates over time \cite{Feurer2015,Akiba2019} and a parallel coordinate view \cite{Inselberg1990} to visualize all evaluated hyperparameters for single models \cite{Golovin2017,Liaw2018,Akiba2019,Liu2019}.
+Alternatively, other frameworks provide simple visualizations regarding data insights like feature importance, local explanations, or data distributions \cite{Erickson2020,mljar2021}.
 Although those methods allow the inference of valuable information for experienced users, many important details, like any information about the behaviour of the constructed pipelines, are missing.